 Windsor Castle, Stonehenge & Bath

-Visit the official residence of The Queen and home of the British monarchy for more than 900 years, explore the beautiful Georgian city of Bath and its ancient Roman Baths*, and uncover the mystery behind Stonehenge - the world's most famous Neolithic site.
+Visit one of the official residences of His Majesty The King and home of the British monarchy for more than 900 years, explore the beautiful Georgian city of Bath and its ancient Roman Baths, and uncover the mystery behind Stonehenge - the world's most famous Neolithic site.

-- Visit the ancestral home of the British monarchy (if option selected)
+- Visit the ancestral home of the British monarchy (if option including entry to Windsor Castle is selected)

 - Unravel the mystery of Stonehenge with an interactive audio map

-- See where Prince Harry and Meghan Markle were married (if option selected)
+- See where Prince Harry and Meghan Markle were married (if option including entry to Windsor Castle is selected)

 - Explore the beautiful city of Bath

-- See the site of Britain's only natural hot spring (if option selected)
+- See the site of Britain's only natural hot spring (if option including Roman Baths is selected)

 - Expert Evan Evans Guide